mxhofer/Named-Entity-Recognition-BidirectionalLSTM-CNN-CoNLL/README.md

 # Named-Entity-Recognition-BLSTM-CNN-CoNLL
-  Keras implementation of the Bidirectional LSTM and CNN model by Chiu and Nichols (2016) for CoNLL 2003 news data.
-See the original paper: https://arxiv.org/abs/1511.08308
+  Keras implementation of the Bidirectional LSTM and CNN model similar to Chiu and Nichols (2016) for CoNLL 2003 news data.
+Paper: https://arxiv.org/abs/1811.05468

 The implementation differs from the original paper in these ways:
   1) no lexicons